Yelfive/md-notes/PHP/Daemonize.md

 posix_setsid ( void ) : int
 ```

-> Make the current process a session leader
+> Make the current process a session leader.
+Returns the session id, or -1 on errors.